 - Understand the gas properties (e.g., pressure range, temperature range, flow range)

-These three factors, as well as the review of the advantages and disadvantages of the systems to follow, will help determine which equipment best suits your application.
+Reviewing these three factors and the advantages and disadvantages of the systems will help determine which equipment best suits your application.

 Natural Gas Odorant Injection System

-Odorant injection systems odorize natural gas at transmission pipelines, cities, municipalities, many medium-size loads, city gate stations, methane producers, and low-volume applications.
+Odorant injection systems odorize natural gas at transmission pipelines, cities, municipalities, medium-size loads, city gate stations, methane producers, and low-volume applications.
 The chemical injection pumps are actuated differently depending on the manufacturer.
-However, they could be pneumatically-actuated, solenoid-driven, or electrically-driven to inject a known volume of odorant into the gas.
+However, they could be pneumatically-actuated, solenoid-driven, or electrically-driven to inject a known odorant volume into the gas.
 Most, Preco and YZ Systems, utilize the pipeline gas to actuate the system, though one manufacturer offers a sealed ventless design (GPL systems are eco-friendly).
 By adding small volumes of liquid odorant into flowing gas, the gas becomes odorized.
-In this style of odorant injection, a computer controller monitors the flow, which in turn will vary the injection rate.
+In this odorant injection style, a computer controller monitors the flow, which will vary the injection rate.

 Advantages of chemical Injection